microsoft/configmgr-hub/README.md

 ## Join the Community hub to contribute content

-1. Go to the **hub** node in the **Community** workspace.
+1. Go to the **Community hub** node in the **Community** workspace.
-1. Click on **My hub** and you'll be prompted to sign into GitHub.
+1. Click on **Your hub** and you'll be prompted to sign into GitHub.
 If you don't have an account, you'll be redirected to GitHub where you can create one.
-A GitHub account is only required to contribute and share content from the **My hub** page.
+A GitHub account is only required to contribute and share content from the **Your hub** page.
 1. Once you've signed into GitHub, click the **Join** button to join the Community hub.

    ![Join Configuration Manager's Community hub](./media/3555935-join-community-hub.png)